 Photo courtesy of Paul Chang These and other children of West Kingston, Jamaica, will be benefiting from a new post-graduate teaching program sponsored by see JAMAICA / page 4 the Notre Dame Club of Jamaica, educating students during a year long program.
-Hatch, Hyder urge ethical research practices By DAVE TYLER News Writer As Notre Dame evolves into a truly national university, it must not be negligent in its pursuit of an ethical research paradigm, said Nathan Hatch, dean of the

-Graduate School, and Nathan Hatch Anthony Hyder, associate vice president sity, one judged by both its undergraduate and graduate programs," said Hatch.
+Hatch, Hyder urge ethical research practices By DAVE TYLER News Writer As Notre Dame evolves into a truly national university, it must not be negligent in its pursuit of an ethical research paradigm, said Nathan Hatch, dean the Graduate School, and Anthony wants to be a national univer- academia.' sity, one judged by both its undergraduate and graduate programs," said Hatch.
 "In order to do that," he added, "We must be strong in our research."
 Hatch and Hyder spoke at the student government sponsored "Campus Conversation" entitled "Understanding Notre Dame Mission in Graduate Studies and Research," at Siegfried Hall last evening.
 According to Hatch, Notre Dame must meet this challenge without losing sight of its united character.
-"There is almost an animosity between the graduate and undergraduate worlds.
-If that animosity is to be avoided, Hatch said is the research should be looked at as a profession, rather than an occupation.
+"There is almost an animosity between the graduate and undergraduate worlds. we must overcome that, and "Notre Dame has decided it avoid the pitfalls of research If that animosity is to be avoided, Hatch said is the research should be looked at as a profession, rather than an occupation.
 "We hold our professionals, doctors, and lawyers, to a higher level of expertise, a higher degree of excellence, and a commitment to the public good.
-Researchers fall into that category.
-Hatch drew on his own experience in the history department at Harvard for an illustration "While I was there, I had an intellectual feast," he commented.
+Researchers fall into that Hatch drew on his own experience in the history department at Harvard for an illustra- "While I was there, I had an intellectual feast," he commented.
 "But the personal relations were just poison. called on Notre Dame to fight what he called "a tendency towards careerism," a condition where academics are so far removed from the student body that they cease being teachers and become self-absorbed.
-Researchers, he said have an obligation to not only themselves, but their community as well.
+Researchers, he said have an obligation to not only themselves, but their community as Hyder took the discussion a step further by analyzing the research process in terms of Notre Dame's Catholic mission.
+He is surprised that current debate on research ethics focuses almost exclusively on biomedicine.
+"The field of ethics extends much further, to all areas of not only research but